Valley Forge: Pre-encampment

 In 1777, Valley Forge consisted of a small proto-industrial community located at the confluence of Valley Creek and the Schuylkill River.
 In 1742, Quaker industrialists established the Mount Joy Iron Forge in Valley Forge.
 Capital improvements made by John Potts and his family over the following decades permitted the small community to expand its ironworks, establish mills, and construct new dwellings for the village's residents.
 Valley Forge was surrounded by rich farmland, where mainly Welsh Quaker farmers grew wheat, rye, hay, Indian corn, and other crops, and raised livestock, including cattle, sheep, pigs, and barnyard fowl.
 Settlers of German and Swedish descent also lived nearby.

 In the summer of 1777, the Continental Army's quartermaster general, Thomas Mifflin, decided to station a portion of the Continental Army's supplies in buildings in the village because the area had a variety of structures and was a secluded location surrounded by two hills.
 Fearing such a concentration of military supplies would become a target for British raids, the forge's ironmaster, William Dewees Jr., expressed concerns about the army's proposal.
 Mifflin heeded Dewees' concerns but established a magazine at Valley Forge anyway.

-British Army's Philadelphia campaign
+Philadelphia campaign

-After the British landed at the Head of Elk in present-day Elkton, Maryland, on August 25, 1777, the British Army maneuvered out of the Chesapeake basin and headed north as part of the Philadelphia campaign.
-Following the Battle of Brandywine on September 11, 1777, and the abortive Battle of the Clouds five days later, on September 16, several hundred soldiers under General Wilhelm von Knyphausen raided the supply magazine at Valley Forge on September 18.

-Despite the best efforts of Lieutenant Colonel Alexander Hamilton and Captain Henry "Light Horse Harry" Lee, the two Continental Army officers tasked with evacuating the supplies at Valley Forge, British soldiers captured supplies, destroyed others, and burned down the buildings used as supplies stores, including the forges and other buildings.
+After British forces landed at the Head of Elk in present-day Elkton, Maryland, on August 25, 1777, they maneuvered out of the Chesapeake basin and headed north as part of the Philadelphia campaign.
+Following the British victories at the Battle of Brandywine on September 11, 1777, and the Battle of the Clouds five days later, several hundred Hessian soldiers under General Wilhelm von Knyphausen raided the supply magazine at Valley Forge on September 18.
+Despite the best efforts of Lieutenant Colonel Alexander Hamilton and Captain Henry Lee III, the two Continental Army officers tasked with evacuating the supplies at Valley Forge, von Knyphausen's troops captured and burnt the magazine, taking or destroying all supplies contained within.